simondean/widdershins-issues/one-of-in-response-schema/README.md

-# Example of issue with response examples
+# Example of issue with oneOf/anyOf/allOf in response schema

 Run the following command to convert the `openapi.yaml` file into the `index.html` file.